 Polenta FRIES could actually be made from the same two ingredients.
 That is, if you want a bland ‘corn stick’ instead of a flavorful fry.

-To add some flavor, many recipes out there use stock or milk to make a creamier or more flavorful polenta.
+To add some flavor, many recipes out there use stock or milk to make it creamier and more flavorful.

 You get the FRY SHAPE by allowing the polenta to cool and solidify into a large block.
 Then cut into fries and bake!

-Here is a great video that shows a great consistency.
-You don’t want TOO think or TOO thick!
+You don’t want your polenta to be TOO think or TOO thick!
 If you cannot pour it, it is too thick!
 If it is soupy, it is too thin!

-Polenta will thicken as time goes on so keep this in mind!
-Pour the polenta into your casserole dish right away so you can smooth it out nicely before it solidifies.
+Know that your polenta will thicken as time goes on so keep this in mind!
+When you pour it into your casserole dish right, get ready to smooth it down right away before it starts to solidify.